00JCIV00/cova/README.md

 ### Advanced Setup
 - [Advanced Demo](./examples/covademo.zig)
 - The `covademo` is a showcase of most of Cova's features.
 This demo also serves as a test bed for features that are in development, so it's not well-documented in several areas.
-That said, it can still be a useful reference for how certain features should be used.
+That said, it can still be a useful reference for how certain features can be used.

 ## Alternatives